-(3) Non-compliance letters.
+(3) Non-compliance letter.
 A non-compliance letter may be written to the operator.
-Licensing staff provides a monitoring summary copy with the non-compliance letter to the owner or registered agent, when applicable. • 11
+Licensing staff provides a monitoring summary copy with the non-compliance letter to the governing board or owner, when applicable. • 10

 (4) Return monitoring visit.
-A return monitoring visit may be conducted when there is numerous, repeated, or serious non-compliance with Licensing requirements or when non-compliance places children at imminent risk of harm. • 12 When the non-compliance is associated with a specific time of day, such as understaffing after school or a lack of early morning supervision, the return monitoring visit is conducted at the approximate time.
+A return monitoring visit may be conducted when there is repeated or serious non-compliance with Licensing requirements or when non-compliance places children at imminent risk of harm.
+When the non-compliance is associated with a specific time of day, such as understaffing after school or a lack of early morning supervision, the return monitoring visit is conducted at the approximate time. • 11

 (5) Use of witnesses.
-A witness may accompany Licensing staff when the program had numerous, repeated, or serious non-compliance or is considered for request for license denial or license revocation.
-The witness may be an Oklahoma Department of Human Services (DHS) employee or a representative from the health or fire department, or law enforcement.
+A witness may accompany Licensing staff when the program had repeated or serious non-compliance or considered for request for license denial or license revocation.
+The witness may be an Oklahoma Department of Human Services employee, a representative from the fire or health department, or law enforcement.
 The witness signs the monitoring summary.

 (6) Increased monitoring visits.
-Licensing staff may increase monitoring frequency plans when there were numerous, repeated, or serious non-compliance or when the need for additional technical assistance is indicated. • 12
+Licensing staff may increase monitoring frequency plans when there was repeated or serious non-compliance or when the need for additional technical assistance is indicated.

-(A) When the plan submitted is unacceptable to Licensing staff, Licensing staff negotiates a revised plan, and requests resubmission within 10-calendar days.
+(A) When the plan submitted is unacceptable, Licensing staff negotiates a revised plan and requests submission within 10-calendar days.

 (B) When Form 07LC037E, Notice to Comply, is not submitted within the specified time period, Licensing staff contacts the operator and documents the conversation.

-(C) When non-compliances continue to place children at risk, Licensing staff provides a letter stating the non-compliances and/or continued failure to correct non-compliances may result in request for license denial, license revocation, filing of an injunction, or Emergency Order.
+(C) When non-compliances continue to place children at risk, Licensing staff provides a letter stating non-compliances and/or continued failure to correct non-compliances may result in request for license denial, license revocation, filing of an injunction, or issuance of an Emergency Order.

 (10) Revocation or denial.
-Licensing staff may recommend the request for license be denied or license revoked when numerous, repeated, or serious non-compliance with requirements was observed and documented or the program failed to adequately protect children, per OAC 340:110-1-10. • 14
+Licensing staff may recommend the request for license be denied or license revoked when repeated or serious non-compliance with requirements was observed and documented or the program failed to adequately protect children, per OAC 340:110-1-52. • 13

 (11) Voluntary cease care.
-With CCS State Office approval, the owner is asked to voluntarily cease caring for children.
-The RPM is notified of every situation involving a request for voluntary cease care.
+With CCS State Office approval, the owner is asked to voluntarily cease caring for children or child-placing activity.
+The programs manager is notified of every situation involving a request for voluntary cease care or child-placing activity.

 (e) Case management responses when children are at risk.
-When Licensing staff documents non-compliance with requirements or is investigating a complaint that may place children's health, safety, or well-being at imminent risk of harm, options to consider with the operator and licensing supervisor are outlined in this subsection. • 15
+When Licensing staff documents non-compliance with requirements or is investigating a complaint that children may be at imminent risk of harm, options to consider with the operator and the programs manager are outlined in this subsection.

-(1) The operator is asked to immediately correct the non-compliance, such as, program personnel will not be present or work alone with children at the facility pending the outcome of an investigation.
+(1) The operator is asked to immediately correct the non-compliance; such as, the personnel will not be present or work alone with children at the program pending the outcome of an investigation.

-(3) With CCS State Office approval, the owner is asked to voluntarily close the facility.
+(3) With CCS State Office approval, the owner is asked to voluntarily close the program.

-(5) The owner and CCS agrees to enter into a consent agreement when the program owner agrees to specific conditions in lieu of request for license denial or license revocation, per OAC 340:110-1-9.5.
+(5) CCS and the owner may enter into a consent agreement when the program owner agrees to specific conditions in lieu of request for license denial or license revocation, per OAC 340:110-1-52.

-(6) Licensing staff may recommend the request for license be denied or license be revoked when numerous, repeated, or serious non-compliance with requirements was observed and documented or the program failed to adequately protect children, per OAC 340:110-1-10.
+(6) Licensing staff may recommend the request for license be denied or license be revoked when repeated or serious non-compliance with requirements was observed and documented or the program failed to adequately protect children, per OAC 340:110-1-52.

-(7) An injunction may be requested when a child care program is:
+(7) An injunction may be requested when the residential program or child-placing agency is: